arshiatehrani/pl_mnist_example/README.md

 ```

 **Key parameters:**
-- `--gpus -1`: Use all available GPUs (PyTorch Lightning will auto-detect)
+- `--gpus -1`: Use all available GPUs (PyTorch Lightning will auto-detect, or fall back to CPU if no GPU)
 - `--batch_size 128`: Larger batch size (distributed across GPUs)
 - `--num_workers 8`: More workers for parallel data loading